 • Auxiliary components: 95% ethanol (in the form of a 1% solution).

-The composition of 1 ml of concentrate for the preparation of an infusion solution includes:
+Contains 1 ml of concentrate for preparation infusion solution includes:

 • Active substance: nitroglycerin – 1 mg;